 Other Wired/Wireless connections.

-In this section of the review, I will go over various wired and wireless connections I tested and verified with N8ii.
+In this section of the review, I will go over various wired and wireless connections I tested and verified with M9.

 Digital usb-c out

-I tested this interface using Cayin RU6 usb-dac which got recognized right away.
-I was using HibyMusic with Exclusive HQ USB audio access enabled, USB Audio Performance mode On, and USB Audio volume locked so it is set to the max.
-This way, Volume was controlled only from RU6.
+I tested this interface using a new Shanling UA5 usb dac dongle which got recognized right away.
+I was using Shanling own music audio app, and set M9 volume to the max.
+This way, Volume was controlled only from UA5, but in theory you can control the volume from either M9 or UA5.
 Sampling rate was displayed correctly.
-One interesting observation here, when comparing RU6 sound connected to my S22 vs N8ii, with the same cable, playing the same song, and with the same pair of iems, N8ii/RU6 has a slightly better layering and improved dynamics.
+One interesting observation here, when comparing UA5 sound connected to my S22 vs M9, with the same cable, playing the same song, and with the same pair of iems, M9/UA5 has a better layering and improved vertical dynamics.
 I have no idea how to explain this, but I went a dozen of times, back and forth, and always came back to the same conclusion.

-When connected to my Win10 laptop, in notification area of N8ii, when you swipe it down, I had to go to Android System message for USB connection and select USB preference for Audio In (usb power) or Audio In (no usb power), depending on if you connecting to a smartphone and don’t want to drain its battery.
-N8ii was recognized right away, volume could be controlled from either laptop or N8ii.
-The sound using N8ii as usb dac was identical to listening with N8ii standalone.
+When connected to my Win10 laptop, in notification area of M9, once you swipe it down, I had to select USB Mode to be “usb dac”.
+M9 was recognized right away, and I was able to control volume from either laptop or M9.
+The sound using M9 as usb dac with my laptop was identical to listening with M9 standalone.

 You have 2 modes of Wireless Bluetooth operation, Tx and Rx.